fadygouda/backend-2/README.md

 | `password`  | String | Yes      | Not Nullable   |

 #### Status 200 - Successful Sign In
-- If the user sign in was successful, the server will return a token, the username,and the User ID in the following  response:
+- If the user sign in is successful, the server will return a token, the username,and the User ID in the following  response:

 ```
 {